apache/spark/docs/sql-ref-syntax-aux-resource-mgmt-add-file.md

 ---

 ### Description
-`ADD FILE` adds a file, JAR or archive to the list of resources.
+`ADD FILE` adds a file to the list of resources.
 The added file can be listed using [LIST FILE](sql-ref-syntax-aux-resource-mgmt-list-file.html).

 ### Syntax
 {% highlight sql %}